 Another major difference between the two jackets is their pocket styles.
-To maintain a sleek look, dinner jackets don’t have the traditional pocket flap/patch pockets which are commonly found in suits and blazers.
+To maintain a sleek look, dinner jackets don’t have the traditional pocket flap/patch pockets which are commonly found in a blazer or suit jacket.
 Times are changing which means the style is evolving and it’s becoming even harder to tell these clothing pieces apart.

 Briefly To Conclude